DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Experimental Evaluation

 \subsubsection{Evaluation Datasets}

 We evaluate \workname~on four datasets covering multi-modal biosignals and diverse health tasks.
-The data is split into 75\% training and 25\% test sets, with 20\% of the training data used for validation during feature assessment.
-The datasets are as follows:
+The data is randomly split into 75\% training and 25\% test sets, with 20\% of the training data used for validation during feature assessment, using stratified sampling to maintain class balance.